spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 ![Spyder switcher dialog, with a text box and a list of matching files and other objects](file-switcher.png "Switcher in Spyder 6, with Carlos' UI improvements")

-I aided [Angela Remolina](https://github.com/AngelaRemolina)'s work on improving and adding real-time file search to the Switcher (`Ctrl-P`), making [a number of improvements](https://github.com/spyder-ide/spyder/pull/21275( to its performance and UI/UX.
+I aided [Angela Remolina](https://github.com/AngelaRemolina)'s work on adding real-time file search for the current project to the Switcher (`Ctrl-P`), making [a number of improvements](https://github.com/spyder-ide/spyder/pull/21275) to its UI.
 These changes make the switcher compute file results asynchronously in a separate process to avoid interface freezes and improve performance.
 Additionally, it highlights the matching characters in the results, filters the results to only include non-binary, text files that can reasonably be human-edited, clarifies the section layout and improves the tests.